apollographql/apollo-ios/docs/source/index.md

 It allows you to execute queries and mutations against a GraphQL server, and returns results as query-specific Swift types.

-This means you don't have to deal with parsing JSON, or passing around around dictionaries and making clients cast values to the right type manually.
+This means you don't have to deal with parsing JSON, or passing around dictionaries and making clients cast values to the right type manually.
 Instead, the structs returned allow you to access data and navigate relationships using the appropriate native types directly.
 This also gives you nice features like code completion.

 Because the generated types are query-specific, you're only able to access data you actually specify as part of a query.
 If you don't ask for a field, you won't be able to access the corresponding property.
 In effect, this means you can now rely on the Swift type checker to make sure errors in data access show up at compile time.